Orleans Justice Center Inmate Bail & Bonds

 Paying an Inmate's Bail or Bond in Orleans Parish

-• You can pay a cash bond yourself, or use your home in Orleans Parish, or in some cases the state of Louisiana, but the benefit of using a bail bond agent is that they take responsibility for making sure the inmate shows up for court in Orleans Parish, and if they don't, then they take the financial responsibility.
+• You can always pay a cash bond yourself, or use your home in Orleans Parish, or in some cases the state of Louisiana, but the benefit of using a bail bond agent is that they take responsibility for making sure the inmate shows up for court in Orleans Parish, and if they don't, then they take the financial responsibility.

-• The typical fee for a bond will be between 10-20% of the bail amount; usually 15%.
-So if an offender has a bail of $10,000.00, their bond will be $1500.00.
+• The typical fee for a bond in Louisiana is between 10-20% of the bail amount; usually 15% or less.
+So if an offender has a bail of $10,000.00, their bond will be $1,500.00.

 Call 504-202-9339 to find out the exact bond (plus other fees) amount, or look it up online by looking up the information on the Orleans Parish inmate locator.